-- 7.4.1 Major Event Organizations shall ensure the provision of education activities at Events that are directly under their authority as per Code Article 20.6.8.
-Event-Based Education has the potential to reach and positively impact wider audiences, including the general public and media. - 7.4.2 Major Event Organizations shall consider Event-Based Education at all Events where Testing will take place and where they are the Testing authority.
-Major Event Organizations shall require Athletes and Athlete Support Personnel competing and participating at their Events to receive Education prior to the Event.
-This should be done in cooperation with the Local Organizing Committee, National Anti-Doping Organization and relevant International and National Federations.
+7.4.1 Major Event Organizations shall ensure the provision of Education activities at Events that are directly under their authority as per Code Article 20.6.8.
+Event-Based Education has the potential to reach and positively impact wider audiences, including the general public and media.

+7.4.2 Major Event Organizations shall consider Event-Based Education at all Events where Testing will take place and where they are the Testing authority.
+Athletes and Athlete Support Personnel competing and participating at their Events should receive

+Education prior to the Event.
+This should be done in cooperation with the local organizing committee, National Anti-Doping Organization and relevant International and National Federations.